814yk/Face-Detection/README.md

 Use FDDB dataset for input.
 Output is Precision and Recall from the classified dataset as skin or non-skin.

-Below thing is what i've done.
+Following is what I've done.
 ====================================================================================================

 1. Construct a code to classify skin or non-skin based on Bayesian decision